Thermal evolution of dark matter and gravitational-wave production in the early universe from a symplectic glueball model: Conclusions

-The study of the equation of state of the dark $\Sp(2)$ theory that we presented in section~\ref{sec:results} is entirely non-perturbative, and was carried out in a completely gauge-invariant approach based on first principles, according to the lattice regularization~\cite{Wilson:1974sk}.
-We stress that this approach provides a mathematically rigorous definition of the theory, which, in contrast to phenomenological models, is free from uncontrolled approximations and is systematically improvable; in the thermodynamic and continuum limits, all discretization artefacts (including, in particular, those related to the explicit breaking of Lorentz--Poincar\'e invariance by the regularization on a grid) vanish.
-The motivation for carrying out the present study of the $\Sp(2)$ equation of state is that, at the temperatures close to $\Tc$ that we considered, the physics of non-Abelian gauge theories involves non-trivial non-perturbative aspects, which cannot be captured by weak-coupling expansions.
+The study of the equation of state of the dark $\Sp(2)$ theory that we presented in section~\ref{sec:results} is entirely non-perturbative, and was carried out in a completely gauge-invariant approach based on first principles, in the lattice regularization~\cite{Wilson:1974sk}.
+We stress that this approach provides a mathematically rigorous definition of the theory, which, in contrast to phenomenological models, is free from uncontrolled approximations and is systematically improvable; in the thermodynamic and continuum limits, all discretization artifacts (including, in particular, those related to the explicit breaking of Lorentz--Poincar\'e invariance by the regularization on a grid) vanish.
+The motivation for carrying out the present study of the $\Sp(2)$ equation of state on the lattice is that, at the temperatures close to $\Tc$ that we considered, the physics of non-Abelian gauge theories involves non-trivial non-perturbative aspects, which cannot be captured by weak-coupling expansions.
 While perturbative predictions in high-temperature gauge theories can be improved by combining them with effective field theories~\cite{Braaten:1995jr, Farakos:1994xh, Braaten:1995cm, Kajantie:1995dw} constructed via dimensional reduction~\cite{Ginsparg:1980ef, Appelquist:1981vg}, and this approach is indeed actively pursued in the study of cosmological phase transitions~\cite{Croon:2020cgk}, our present study does not rely on any weak- (nor strong-) coupling approximation.

 The results for the equilibrium thermodynamic quantities of the $\Sp(2)$ theory that we presented in section~\ref{sec:results} show remarkable similarities with those obtained in $\SU(N)$ gauge theories~\cite{Panero:2009tv}, and especially with those from the $\SU(3)$ theory~\cite{Boyd:1996bx, Borsanyi:2012ve}.
-In both cases, the confinement/deconfinement transition is of first order, with a finite, but not excessively large latent heat: in the symplectic theory, the dimensionless ratio $\frac{\Lh}{\Tc^4}$ takes a value that is somewhat larger, but very close, to the analogous ratio for the $\SU(3)$ theory.
-These close similarities between the theories may be interpreted invoking large-$N$ arguments, and/or the quite similar dimensions of the underlying Lie algebras ($10$ \emph{versus} $8$).
+In both cases, the confinement/deconfinement transition is of first order, with a finite, but not excessively large latent heat: in the symplectic theory, the dimensionless ratio $\Lh/\Tc^4$ takes a value that is larger than, but of the same order of, the one it has in the $\SU(3)$ theory.
+These similarities between the theories may be interpreted invoking large-$N$ arguments, and/or the quite similar dimensions of the underlying Lie algebras ($10$ \emph{versus} $8$).